 Deciding on your wedding makeup look is no easy feat.
 What you wear on your big day shouldn’t resemble your lazy grocery shopping face or your full-blown club glam - it should be in its very own realm of perfection.
 While there are a lot of things you should do when plotting out your bridal beauty look - like thoroughly questioning your makeup artist - there are also a lot of things you shouldn’t.

-Here are a few wedding makeup don’ts to keep in mind.
+Here’s a few wedding makeup don’ts to keep in mind.

-Don’t blindly hire a makeup artist
+Don’t blindly hire a wedding makeup artist

 Don’t forget to prep

 You want to be working with a nice clean canvas on your wedding day, so don’t forget to prep your face.
 Splurge on that detoxifying facial, moisturize like your life depends on it, get the lash extensions you’ve always wanted and make sure you’re looking at two brows, not one.
-This will make application smoother and your makeup last longer on your big day.
+This will make application smoother and your wedding makeup last longer on your big day.

 Don’t jump on any bandwagons